CreatorOS/Build-a-platform-for-NGOs-using-NEAR-assemblyscript/LEARN.md

 export const ngoProjectMap = new PersistentMap<u32, PersistentMap<u32, Project>>("np");
 export const projectIdList = new PersistentVector<u32>("pl");
 ```
 So these are just a bunch of key:value maps.
-You are maybe wondering what are these strings between parantheses doing at the end of each line.
-These strings are just storage prefixes that should be unique among all lists, this is because the state of contracts is a key-value storage.
+You are maybe wondering what are these strings between parentheses doing at the end of each line.
+These strings are just storage prefixes that should be unique among all lists, this is because the state of contracts is key-value storage.

 ## Registering NGOs
 Ok, let's register an NGO, shall we?
 We need a function for this: